juniorrojas/hookean-springs-pytorch/README.md

 ## examples

-A minimization loop that prints the state after every optimization step.
+A minimization loop that prints the state every iteration.
 The state is `x`, a `float(n, 2)` tensor where `n` is the number of vertices:

 ```
 python examples/example_no_render.py